amng9560/world-pin-frontend/README.md

 * refactor code

 ## Status
 The project is not finished and not deployed due to the need to change the overall structure of the website.

+## Credit
+Information for all the countries were pulled from [infoplease.com](https://www.infoplease.com/world/countries) and [worldometers.info](https://www.worldometers.info/geography/how-many-countries-are-there-in-the-world/)